 Participation trophy explained

-A participation trophy is a trophy given to children (usually) who participate in a recreational sport without requiring their success in competition.
-One of the earliest known mentions of the term "participation trophy" occurred on 8 February 1922, in a Massillon, Ohio newspaper, The Evening Independent, in an article announcing a high school basketball tournament.[1]
-The Olympics issue participation medals to athletes and support staffs, event officials, and certain volunteers.
-Military equivalents are the service medal and the campaign medal.
+A participation trophy is a trophy given to participants in a competition, usually children, regardless of their success.
+One of the first known mentions of participation trophies occurred on February 8, 1922, in a Massillon, Ohio newspaper, The Evening Independent, in an article announcing a high school basketball tournament.[1]
+The Olympics issue participation medals to athletes and support staff, event officials, and certain volunteers.
+Military equivalents are the service medal, the campaign medal, and marksmanship qualification badges.

 The term may also be used as an example of the celebration of mediocrity or of emotional coddling.
-In this rhetorical context, it is frequently associated with millennials, those of Generation Y.[2] [3]
+In this rhetorical context, it is often associated with millennials.[2]
+[3]

 Justification

-Defenders of participation trophies argue that they teach children that trying their best is good enough, even if they do not win.[4]
-[5] They assert that it makes the child feel good about being on a team or participating, competing and having fun.
-They don’t feel left out or “less than” their peers who won.
-It makes every child feel special and raises their self-esteem.
-Parents feel good about it and the child feels good about it.
-It also increases the likelihood that a child will want to return to play other sports/get another trophy.
+Defenders argue that participation trophies teach children that trying their best is good enough, even if they do not win.[4]
+[5] They assert that providing participation trophies raises children's self-esteem, and ensures they do not feel left out, or inferior to their peers who won.
+It also increases the likelihood that a child will want to return to play other sports in the hope of getting another trophy.
 [6]

 Critique